EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 connection routing management and will not configure any PGD-Proxies.

-You may optionally specify whether there should be witness node in every location using `--witness-node-per-location`.
+You may optionally specify whether there should be witness node in every location using `--add-witness-node-per-location`.
 The default behavior depends on value of `--data-nodes-per-location`, with `--data-nodes-per-location` set to 2, this will default to true, otherwise it's false by default.

-You may also specify a special location that does not contain any data nodes but only has single witness node used for improved availability of consensus using `–-witness-only-location` parameter.
+You may also specify a special location that does not contain any data nodes but only has single witness node used for improved availability of consensus using `–-add-witness-only-location` parameter.
 This location cannot be among the active locations list.

 You may optionally specify `--cohost-proxies` to configure PGD-Proxy instances to run on the same hosts as data nodes.